CVA6 RISC-V Virtualization: Architecture, Microarchitecture, and Design Space Exploration: CVA6 "From Scratch" Virtualization Support

 \subsection{Hypervisor Load/Store Instructions}

-The hypervisor load/store instructions (i.e., \textit{HLV}, \textit{HSV}, and \textit{HLVX}) provide a mechanism for the hypervisor to access the guest memory while subject to the same translation and permission checks as in VS-mode or VU-mode.
-These instructions change the translation settings at the instruction granularity level, forcing a full swap of privilege level and translation applied at every hypervisor load/store instruction execution.
+The hypervisor load/store instructions (i.e., \textit{HLV}, \textit{HSV}, and \textit{HLVX}) provide a mechanism for the hypervisor to access the guest memory while subject to the exact translation and permission checks as in VS-mode or VU-mode.
+These instructions change the translation settings at the instruction granularity level, forcing a complete swap of privilege level and translation applied at every hypervisor load/store instruction execution.
 The implementation encompasses the addition of a signal (identified as \textit{hyp\_ld/st} in Figure \ref{fig:cva6-h-over}) to the CVA6 pipeline that travels from the decoding to the load/store unit in the execute stage.
-This signal is then fed into the MMU that performs (i) all necessary context switches (i.e., enables the \textit{hgatp} and \textit{vstap} CSRs), (ii) enables the virtualization mode, and (iii) changes execution mode as specified in the \textit{hstatus.SPVP} field.
+This signal is then fed into the MMU that performs (i) all necessary context switches (i.e., enables the \textit{hgatp} and \textit{vstap} CSRs), (ii) enables the virtualization mode, and (iii) changes execution mode.